 What is Tobacco 21?

-Tobacco 21 is an initiative to increase the tobacco age of sale from 18 to 21.
+Tobacco 21 is a law that increases the tobacco age of sale from 18 to 21.
 Raising the age of sale for tobacco products to 21 reduces tobacco initiation and addiction rates among youth.1

-What does the new Tobacco 21 federal law mean for tobacco retailers?
+What does the Tobacco 21 law mean for tobacco retailers?

 As of December 20, 2019, the Federal Food, Drug, and Cosmetic Act was amended to raise the federal minimum age of sale of tobacco products.
 This new change prohibits retailers from selling tobacco products to anyone under the age of 21.
 Such tobacco products include cigarettes, cigars, and electronic vaping products.2

-How can retailers that sell tobacco products comply with the new law?
+How can retailers that sell tobacco products comply with the Tobacco 21 law?

-- Only sell tobacco products to customers age 21 or older
+- Only sell tobacco products to customers that are 21 years old or older

 - Do NOT sell tobacco products in a vending machine unless it is in an adult-only facility